 Most common infections that occur during pregnancy, such as those of the skin, urinary tract, and respiratory tract, cause no serious problems.
-However, some infections can be passed to the fetus before or during birth and damage the fetus or cause a miscarriage Miscarriage A miscarriage is the loss of a fetus due to natural causes before 20 weeks of pregnancy.
+However, some infections can be passed to the fetus before or during birth and damage the fetus or cause a miscarriage Miscarriage A miscarriage is the loss of a fetus before 20 weeks of pregnancy.
 Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect) or in the woman (such... read more or premature birth Preterm Labor Labor that occurs before 37 weeks of pregnancy is considered preterm.
 Babies born prematurely can have serious health problems.
 The diagnosis of preterm labor is usually obvious.
 Measures such... read more .
 Also, whether taking antibiotics and other antimicrobial drugs is safe during pregnancy is a concern.

 Syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
 Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
 It... read more can be transmitted from a mother to the fetus through the placenta.
 Syphilis in the fetus Syphilis in Newborns Syphilis is an infection caused by the bacteria Treponema pallidum.
 It causes serious problems in infants infected before birth.
 Syphilis is caused by bacteria.
 Serious complications... read more can cause several birth defects and cause problems in the newborn.
 Pregnant women are routinely tested for syphilis early in the pregnancy.
 Usually, treatment of syphilis during pregnancy cures both mother and fetus.